In recent years there has been a revolution in glaucoma surgery, specifically Micro-Invasive Glaucoma Surgery, or MIGS.

 The goal of the new age of glaucoma surgery is to improve safety while tailoring the surgery to the individual patient’s disease stage and lifestyle.
 As a community, eye doctors need to continue to innovate and study outcomes for these procedures so we can maximize the efficacy and safety of glaucoma surgeries.
 Only time, experience, and careful studies will tell us which of these procedures will work best with which types of glaucoma patients.

 ECP = Endoscopic Cyclophotocoagulation (an alternative laser procedure)

 MIGS = Micro (or Minimally) Invasive Glaucoma Surgery

-Article by Davinder S. Grover, MD, MPH.
 Dr. Grover is an Attending Surgeon and Clinician at the Glaucoma Associates of Texas, located in Dallas, Texas.
 He specializes in the medical and surgical management of complex glaucoma as well as cataract surgery.
 His research interests include international ophthalmology, innovative glaucoma surgeries, and clinical outcomes in medical and surgical glaucoma management.